March 28-29, 2025

 The official kick-off event of Object//Project Art Book Fair and first opportunity to visit the Fair!

-The evening will feature special music performances, DJ sets, and the launch of new fundraising artist editions.
+The evening will feature special music performances and the launch of new fundraising artist editions.

 6-10 PM // Parlour